Ankr-network/ankr-docs/docs/staking/liquid-staking/eth/eth-liquid-staking-faq.md

 No, you can stake at your discretion, unlimited.
 You should know that currently staking starts once 32 ETH are accumulated, so if your stake is >32 ETH, it’ll be divided into chunks and the rule will apply to each of them.

+### When can I unstake?

+There is no unstaking mechanism for ETH right now.
+We're all waiting for Ethereum 2.0 to implement it.

 ### What is the unbonding period for aETHb/aETHc?

 Currently, there is no unbonding period, as there is no unstaking for ETH.
 This functionality is to be implemented by the Ethereum team in future updates.